dualfighter1/Renpy-VN-Template/README.md

 ## Downloading and preparing

 - Download by clicking Code and then Download ZIP.
-- Extract the files and then move them to your Projects folder.
+- Extract the files and then replace the files in a project.
+Dont replace or delete the `options.rpy` and `options.rpyc` files
 - Change the name from `Renpy-VN-Template` to whatever you want to call the project.

 ### Editing The Visual Novel